 I was probably one of a handful of people who remembered the story of Rose Red, from a children’s book titled Snow White & Rose Red.
 So when I saw Willingham’s reinterpretation of the dwarf with the long beard, it called back long-forgotten memories of that story.

 The penultimate issue had a parlay with Mr. Dark with the North Wind giving proper notice of the duel that Mr. Dark would be facing, as well as a warning to cease what he was doing, since his presence would be attracting forces beyond him imagining.
 I don’t know about you, but I’m more interested in the aftereffects of his lingering action than the outcome of the duel, due to a subtle hint slipped in the conversation:

 I was reminded of another children’s book, about an old fearless woman who lived with her cat, Cornel.
 Not to be confused with The Little Old Lady Who Was Not Afraid of Anything.
 This woman was only afraid of one thing - mice, which was why she had a cat around her.

-In this children’s book (whose title I can’t find), the woman was taking a walk on the beach when she came upon a bottle that sounded like it was crying.
+In this children’s book (whose title I can’t find) - [found - Do Not Open, by Brinton Turkle], the woman was taking a walk on the beach when she came upon a bottle that sounded like it was crying.
 Upon closer examination, it was a simple bottle, and a child’s voice was saying that it had been trapped for years, waiting for somebody to release him from his prison.